temporalio/documentation/docs/cloud/tcld/namespace/search-attributes/add.md

 ---
 id: add
-title: tcld namespace update search-attributes add
+title: tcld namespace search-attributes add
 sidebar_label: add
 description: How to add custom Search Attributes to a Namespace in Temporal Cloud using tcld.
 tags: